ChangeYourStrings

 8. Keith Merrow, solo / Conquering Dystopia

-Merrow's Schecter KM-8 is the 8-string counterpart to his KM-7.
-Ernie Ball Cobalt 8-string customs, typically in Drop E. His YouTube content includes 8-string tracking technique and playthroughs, a useful education source for new 8-string players who want an entry point beyond the Tosin-Abasi virtuoso lane.
+Merrow is a Schecter signature artist; his production signature line is the KM-6 and KM-7, and a KM-8 exists only as a prototype that never reached production.
+He is a documented Ernie Ball Cobalt user on 7-string (9–46 plus .062 per Wired Guitarist); his 8-string string specs are not publicly documented.
+His YouTube content includes extended-range tracking technique and playthroughs, a useful education source for new extended-range players who want an entry point beyond the Tosin-Abasi virtuoso lane.

 9. Rusty Cooley, Day of Reckoning / solo

 Cooley is the shred-virtuoso side of the 8-string roster.
-Dean Guitars signature 8-string.
+His Dean RC8X signature 8-string runs a 26.5-inch scale.
 His solo catalog documents neoclassical-meets-extended-range technical work, 8-string arpeggios, sweep picking, and legato vocabulary on a low F# that most players use for rhythm chugs.
-Scale length 28.625 inches.

 10. Ola Englund, Feared / The Haunted / Solar Guitars

 Englund runs his own guitar company (Solar Guitars) after ending his Washburn signature relationship.
-Solar 8-string models are his primary 8-string instruments.
+Solar 8-string models are his primary 8-string instruments, and Solar guitars ship factory-strung with D'Addario NYXL.
 Feared and The Haunted catalog document his 8-string work.
 Englund is also a significant producer-educator presence, his YouTube content is a reference source for 8-string tracking and tone.

 What all ten have in common

-Scale length clusters at 27 to 28.625 inches, with Meshuggah's 29.4-inch Nevborn and a few multi-scale options as outliers.
+Scale lengths run from 26.5 inches (Dean RC8X) through the 27-inch production standard up to Meshuggah's 29.4-inch Ibanez signatures, with multiscale designs (Abasi's Larada, Richardson's Cutlass HT 8) increasingly common.
 Low-string gauge clusters at .074 for F# standard, stepping up to .080 or .084 for Drop E. Pickups are 8-string-specific (Fishman Fluence, Bare Knuckle, Lundgren, Seymour Duncan Nazgul), 7-string pickups retrofit into 8-string bodies do not work.
 Tuning is dominated by F# standard and Drop E, with Meshuggah as the low-F-and-lower outlier.

 Strings that fit this lane